hiulit/RetroPie-Godot-Engine-Emulator/README.md

 A new `godot-engine` folder will be created in `/home/pi/RetroPie/roms/`, where you can put your games using `.pck` and `zip` extensions.

-If you are using an `x86` PC, two different emulators will be installed:

-* `godot-engine-3.0`
-* `godot-engine-3.1 (default)`
+The script installs different versions of the "emulator" for maximum compatibility:

+- `2.1.6`
+- `3.0.6`
+- `3.1.0`
+- `3.1.1`

 If the game you are trying to play doesn't work, try changing the "emulator" in the [runcommand](https://github.com/RetroPie/RetroPie-Setup/wiki/runcommand).

+If you are using an `x86` PC, the "emulators" used are the Godot's export templates downloaded from https://godotengine.org/download/.

-For the Raspberry Pi, the script will auto-detect if you are using a `0/1` or a `2/3` and it will install the proper "emulator".
+For the Raspberry Pi, the script will auto-detect if you are using a `0/1` or a `2/3` and it will install the proper **FRT** "emulators".
 Same for any `arm64` single computer board.

-In this case, only one "emulator" will be installed, so if the game you are trying to play isn't working...
+In case none of the "emulators" work...
 Sorry.

 ## How to create a new Godot system for an EmulationStation theme